fangq/mcx/README.md

  --srcid  [0|-1,0,1,2,..]      -1 simulate multi-source separately;0 all sources
-                               together; a positive integer runs a single source --internalsrc  [0|1]          set to 1 to skip entry search to speedup launch --maxvoidstep  [1000|int]     maximum distance (in voxel unit) of a photon that can travel before entering the domain, if launched outside (i.e. a widefield source)
+                               together; a positive integer runs a single source --internalsrc  [0|1]          set to 1 to skip entry search to speedup launch --trajstokes   [0|1]          set to 1 to save Stokes IQUV in trajectory data --maxvoidstep  [1000|int]     maximum distance (in voxel unit) of a photon that can travel before entering the domain, if launched outside (i.e. a widefield source)